-TMSA 3 (new edition) makes an effort to overhaul the measure performance process, not only with the streamline of KPIs but also with the introduction of non-financial measurements and the assessment of soft skills.
+TMSA 3 (new edition) tries to overhaul the measure performance process, not only with the streamline of KPIs but also with the introduction of non-financial measurements and the assessment of soft skills.
 Furthermore, TMSA3 introduces a different approach by focusing on the human element and behavioural safety suggesting that crew competence is the tool for crew retention and development.
 Humans are not simply an element like the weather.
 They are at the very centre of the shipping enterprise.
 They are the secret of its successes and the victims of its failures.
 It is human nature that drives what happens every day at work - from the routine tasks of a ship's rating, right through to the policy decisions of the IMO.

 Moreover, the success of tanker operations depends on people carrying out their tasks reliably and safely.
 It is therefore essential to focus on human element and the required so called "soft skills" that stem from human element actions.
 Conducting operations safely and without incidents relies on human competency, which comprises both technical skills (hard skills) and non-technical skills (soft skills).
-The industry's main focus until now has been on developing and accessing technical skills, with the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW Convention) being the main international convention addressing the competencies of seafarers.
+The industry's focus until now has been on developing and accessing technical skills, with the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW Convention) being the main international convention addressing the competencies of seafarers.
 Any officer who holds a certificate of competency issued by a proper authority that meets STCW Convention requirements is qualified to serve in that rank.
 Since 2010, the STCW Convention also refers to soft skill competencies such as leadership and managerial skills, decision making, teamwork and communication.

 Our research begins with David J. Deming statements at his relevant study.
 "The skills and tasks that cannot be substituted away by automation are generally complemented by it, and social interaction has - at least so far - proven difficult to automate (Autor 2015).
 Our ability to read and react to others is based on tacit knowledge, and computers are still very poor substitutes for tasks where programmers don't know "the rules" (Autor 2015).
 Human interaction requires a capacity that psychologists call theory of mind - the ability to attribute mental states to others based on their behaviour, or more colloquially to "put oneself into another's shoes" (Premack & Woodruff 1978; Baron-Cohen 2000; Camerer et al. 2005)."
-At the same study, the importance of soft skills regarding their growth in the Labour market is demonstrated at the below Figure.